Bana Singh

-Honorary Captain (Subedar Major) Bana Singh PVC (born 6 January 1949) is an Indian soldier and a recipient of the nation's highest gallantry award, the Param Vir Chakra.
+Honorary Captain (Subedar Major) Bana Singh, (born 6 January 1949) is an Indian soldier and a recipient of the nation's highest gallantry award, the Param Vir Chakra.
 As a Naib Subedar in the Indian Army, he led the team that wrested control of the highest peak on the Siachen Glacier in Kashmir from Pakistani forces as part of Operation Rajiv.
 Following his success, India renamed the peak (previously designated as Quaid Post by the Pakistanis) to Bana Post in his honour.

 Early life

 Singh was born in a Sikh family in Kadyal, Jammu, Jammu and Kashmir on 6 January 1949.
 His father was a farmer and his uncles were soldiers in the Indian Army.

 He enlisted in the Indian Army on 6 January 1969, and began service with the 8th Battalion of the Jammu and Kashmir Light Infantry.
 He was trained at the High Altitude Warfare School in Gulmarg and at another school at Sonamarg.
 He was promoted to the rank of Naib Subedar from Havildar on 16 October 1985, less than two years before he would lead the successful team of Operation Rajiv.